This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 (5 min. walk)

 Head west out of the railway station to the famous Chapel Bridge.
-This iconic wooden bridge and tower offers splendid views of the Reuss River and the surrounding medieval architecture.

 The Chapel Bridge is named after St. Peter’s Chapel across the river and the next stop on your tour.